What parents need to know

 Is it any good?

-The term "family movie" tends to evoke eye-rolling and sighs from all but the youngest kids, calling up memories of sugary stories about adorable children, cute pets, and bouncy songs.
-What it should evoke is a movie like this one, an ambitious, complicated, thoughtful, and meaningful story of fear, loss, love, opera, and basketball.
+This is an ambitious, complicated, thoughtful, and meaningful story of fear, loss, love, opera, and basketball.
+The term "family movie" tends to evoke eye-rolling and sighs from all but the youngest kids, calling up memories of sugary stories about adorable children, cute pets, and bouncy songs; what it should evoke is a movie like this one.

 The movie's low budget shows, but the passion and commitment that went into making it are even more evident.
 Some of it is formulaic -- we know the German kids will prove their value to the community and there will be surprises in the big game -- but the appeal of the characters and the integrity of the production hold the interest of the audience.
 Peter Coyote is fine as the teacher who must grapple with the demons of his own past as he tries to help his students.
 Karen Allen is very moving as the loving mother who loses her son and then almost loses her husband to isolation and guilt.
 Her expressions as she listens to the music and as she begins to speak about what she wants are eloquent beyond words.